Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 |

-This procedure describes how to use the API conversion tool to convert YAML files describing the configuration for Strimzi custom resources into a format applicable to v1beta2
+This procedure describes how to use the API conversion tool to convert YAML files describing the configuration for Strimzi custom resources into a format applicable to v1beta2.

-To do so, you use the convert-file
+To do so, you use the convert-file (cf) command.

-command can convert YAML files containing multiple documents.
+The convert-file command can convert YAML files containing multiple documents.

 For a multi-document YAML file, all the Strimzi custom resources it contains are converted.